 I wish it were easier, but what do you expect?

-It takes money to make money and if you don’t have money then time is your investment.
+It takes money to make money and if you don’t have money then time is your initial investment.

 I’m 25 as I sit here at my favorite coffee shop with a cold brew in hand and my pup next to me.

 My goal is to build up a $5k/month residual incomestream by the time I’m 30.
 I’m trying to think big picture.
 It is going to take a hell of a lot of work to build up this site to be earning $5k/month, but I’ve got five years to do it.

 You’ve got to think big picture.